rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/control-onboard-led.md

 10. Select **arm32v7** as **Architecture**.
 11. In the **Executable Name** box, type in a name for the executable say `led_trigger_executable`
 {{% notice info %}}
-The name of a executable must consist of alphabets [A-Z, a-z], digits [0-9], hyphen - and an underscore _ character, and must not start with a digit.
+The name of an executable must consist of alphabets [A-Z, a-z], digits [0-9], hyphen - and an underscore _ character, and must not start with a digit.
 {{% /notice %}}
 12. Click **Docker** for **Executable Type** as the executable is a docker image.